mblockelet/opentezos/docs/archetype/events/example.md

 ## Emitter contract

-The emitter contract (`emitter.arl`) emits an event when the input natural integer is odd.
-Copy paste the code below in emitter.arl file:
+The emitter contract emits an event when the input natural integer is odd.
+Copy paste the code below in `emitter.arl` file:

 ```archetype
 archetype odd_emitter